fletcherqh/ww9scraper/README.md

 In the current build, websites with the same structure as the original work as well.
 Also currently using argparse to allow user to specify chapter on the command line.

-GUI in production using Tkinter.
+GUI made using Tkinter

-TODO: Put program into an executable, create gui to allow user to select series and chapter.
-May want to create text file with necessary urls.
+TODO: Put program into an executable, create text file with necessary urls.
+Would like to allow user to chose url in GUI